TheGeekOnSkates/RetroDisk/README.md

 ### A word about file names

-They should all be made up of just letters (not sure if spaces are allowed), and then ahve a comma, and either "seq" or "prg".
+They should all be made up of just letters (not sure if spaces are allowed), and then have a comma, and either "seq" or "prg".
 Unless you're doing something really unusual, file names will almost always be things like "myfile,seq" (again, that's a comma, not a period).

 ### RD_Load